microsoft/CCF/doc/overview/cryptography.rst

 The ``Ledger Secret`` symmetric key is used to encrypt and protect the integrity (using AES-GCM) of all write transactions executed by the service and recorded in the ledger.

 To be able to recover the ledger (see :doc:`/operations/recovery`), the ledger secret is also encrypted using an ephemeral ``Ledger Secret Wrapping Key`` and the resulting ``Encrypted Ledger Secret`` is recorded in the ledger.
-The ``Ledger Secret Wrapping Key`` is split into ``k-of-n Recovery Shares`` (with ``k`` the :ref:`service recovery threshold <governance/common_member_operations:Updating Recovery Threshold?` and ``n`` the number of recovery members) and each recovery share is encrypted with the recovery member's encryption public key.
-The resulting ``Encrypted k-of-on Recovery Share`` is recorded in the ledger and can then be served to each recovery member by the recovered `public` service.
+The ``Ledger Secret Wrapping Key`` is split into ``k-of-n Recovery Shares`` (with ``k`` the :ref:`service recovery threshold <governance/common_member_operations:Updating Recovery Threshold>` and ``n`` the number of recovery members) and each recovery share is encrypted with the recovery member's encryption public key.
+The resulting ``Encrypted k-of-n Recovery Shares`` are recorded in the ledger and can then be served to each recovery member by the recovered `public` service, who can then decrypt it (for example, :doc:`by using their encryption private key stored in a HSM</governance/hsm_keys>`) and then submit the decrypted share to the new service.

 Since the ``Ledger Secret`` can also be rotated by members (see :ref:`governance/common_member_operations:Rekeying Ledger`), the old ledger secret (``Previous Ledger Secret``) is also encrypted with the new ledger secret and the resulting ``Encrypted Previous Ledger Secret`` is also recorded in the ledger.
-This allows recovery members to recover the entirety of the historical ledger by simply having access to their decrypted `most-recent` recovery shares.
+This allows recovery members to recover the entirety of the historical ledger by simply having access to their `most-recent` recovery shares.

 Each node also has an encryption public-key (``Node Encryption Public Key``) used to share ledger secrets between the primary and backups nodes during a :ref:`live ledger rekey <governance/common_member_operations:Updating Recovery Threshold>`.